cathoderaydude/ArcadeControlPanel/README.md

 - Click the systray icon to view the configuration window
 - Press each button on your FT232 to verify inputs are working
   - You can leave the app running while you experiment with the inputs as long as you don't short out the device
   - If nothing is working, check the debug log to ensure the device was detected and the serial number matches
-- Enter macros for each button.
-The macro language will be fully documented soon, but for now:
+- Enter [macros](https://github.com/cathoderaydude/ArcadeControlPanel/blob/master/docs/macro.md) for each button.
-  - In the "Button 1", "Button 2", etc. fields, enter the "macro" to be executed when that key is pressed
-  - The macro is a series of key names separated by spaces, e.g. "ALT F4" or "TAB DOWN DOWN DOWN ENTER RIGHT ENTER ESCAPE"
-  - Most key names are self-evident, but the number keys are all prefixed by N; so to get a 1, enter "N1"
   - If a key name is invalid, you'll be told so when you try to trigger the button
 - If you want to require a button to be held down before it triggers, enter a *number of milliseconds divided by ten* in the Delay field; so for half a second, enter "50"
 - If you want a button to play a sound effect, check the speaker icon next to it
   - Right now it's always a "insert coin" effect; replace "coin in.mp3" in the program folder to change that